 The STI-PA serves in a policy enforcement role and is entrusted by the STI-GA to apply their defined rules and policies to confirm that Service Providers are authorized to request certificates and to authorize STI-CAs to issue certificates.

 The STI-PA manages an active list of approved STI-CAs in the form of their public key certificates.
-The STI-PA periodically provides this list of approved STI-CAs to the service provider via a Hypertext Transfer Protocol Secure (HTTPS) interface.
-The SHAKEN defined Secure Telephone Identity Verification Service STI-VS can then use a public key certificate to validate the root of the digital signature in the certificate by determining whether the STI-CA that issued the certificate is in the list of approved STI-CAs.
+The STI-PA periodically provides this list of approved STI-CAs to the service providers via a Hypertext Transfer Protocol Secure (HTTPS) interface.
+The SHAKEN defined Secure Telephone Identity Verification Service (STI-VS) can then use a public key certificate to validate the root of the digital signature in the certificate by determining whether the STI-CA that issued the certificate is in the list of approved STI-CAs.
 Note that the details associated with the structure and management of this list require further specification, the details of which are outside the scope of this document.

 The STI-PA also maintains a distinct X.509 based PKI for digitally signing tokens, which represent the credentials and validation of SPs.
 An SP uses a signed JSON Web Token (JWT) for validation when requesting issuance of certificates from an approved STI-CA. The mechanism by which the SP acquires the token is described in section 6.3.4